jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ### Validate Jalapeno VM
 The Ubuntu VM *Jalapeno* has Kubernetes pre-installed and running.
 Later in lab exercise 5 we will explore the open-source Jalapeno application.

-Jalapeno will collect BGP Monitoring Protocol (BMP) and streaming telemetry data from the routers, and will serve as a data repository for the SDN clients we'll have running on the Amsterdam and Rome VMs (Lab 5/6).
+Jalapeno will collect BGP Monitoring Protocol (BMP) and streaming telemetry data from the routers, and will serve as a data repository for the SDN clients we'll have running on the Amsterdam and Rome VMs (Lab 5 Part 2).

 1. Validate router reachability to Jalapeno VM (no need to check all routers, but will be good to validate **xrd05** and **xrd06**):
    ```
-   ssh cisco@clab-cleu25-XR05
+   ssh cisco@clab-cleu25-xrd05
    ping 198.18.128.101
    ```

    ```
-   cisco@clab-cleu25-XR:~$ ssh cisco@clab-cleu25-XR05
+   cisco@xrd:~$ ssh cisco@clab-cleu25-xrd05
    Warning: Permanently added 'xrd05,10.254.254.105' (ECDSA) to the list of known hosts.
    Password:
    Last login: Sun Jan 29 22:44:15 2023 from 10.254.254.1